MarcoYou/MarcoYou.github.io/_posts/2020-12-06-00-Econometrics.md

 &= \sum_{i=0}p_i
 \end{align}$$

-By definition, cdf(X) is an increasing function of x that sums up each probability as x increases until the sum reaches 1.
+By definition, cdf(X) is an increasing function of X. In the case of a discrete RV, the shape of cdf function should look like stairs (discontinuous).

 **Nota bene**: for a discrere RV, \\(P(X≤x) ≠ P(X< x)\\) because unlike contunuous RV, \\(P(X=x)\\) may not be 0.